kaiusl/pastel_evening_vscode/README.md

 "editor.fontLigatures": true,
 "workbench.iconTheme": "material-icon-theme",
 ```
 It's worth noting that Linux's and Windows' font rendering is different, I have found that on Linux `fontWeight=600` is about the same look as `fontWeight=425` on Windows using `JetBrains Mono` font.
 With same `fontWeight` the theme looks quite a bit brighter on Windows than on Linux.
-Thus however if the color seem a bit too bright you can slightly lower the fontWeight and other way around too.
+Thus if the colors seem a bit too bright you can slightly lower the fontWeight and other way around too.

 ## Tested languages